jkominek/adcstudy/data/NOTES-mcp3008.md

+note, the keystick peak is rather arbitrary, as it depends on how hard i press the key down.

 * LM324 vs MCP6L04 @ 1800ohm
   * Hammer background level seems lower on the 6L04, keystick background seems lower on the LM324.